jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (d) in accordance with any statement of expectations as to standards of good conduct for members of statutory bodies issued by 1 or more Ministers of the Crown that applies to statutory bodies (or classes of them) generally.

 ### 14 Collective duties of Board
-The Board must——
+The Board must—
   (a) not contravene this Act; and
   (b) act in a manner consistent with the objectives and functions of the Board; and (c) perform its functions efficiently and effectively and in a manner consistent with the spirit of service to the public.

+**Disclosure of interests of members in matters of Board**

 ### 15 Meaning of interested
 (1) A member is interested in a matter relating to the Board if, and only if, the member— (a) is a party to, or will or may derive a material financial benefit from, the matter; or (b) has a material financial interest in a person to whom the matter relates; or (c) is a director, officer, member, or trustee of a person who will or may derive a material financial benefit from the matter; or
-  (d) is the parent, child, spouse civil union partner, or de facto partner of a person who will or may derive a material financial benefit from the matter; or
+  (d) is the parent, child, spouse, civil union partner, or de facto partner of a person who will or may derive a material financial benefit from the matter; or
   (e) is otherwise directly or indirectly materially interested in the matter.
 (2) However, a member is not interested in a matter merely because he or she is a member of a professional building industry body.